weezel/BandEventNotifier/venues/README.md

 # Developer information

 ### Implementing a new venue parser (plugin)

 BandEventNotifier can be extended with plugins.
 Each venue is a plugin.
-File `plugin\_handler.py` checks available plugins under `venues/` directory, and loads automatically everything with a `plugin_` prefix from that directory.
+File `plugin_handler.py` checks available plugins under `venues/` directory, and loads automatically everything with a `plugin_` prefix from that directory.
-File `bandeventnotifier.py` handles fetching by calling `plugin_\handler.py` and putting parsed data in to a database.
+File `bandeventnotifier.py` handles fetching by calling `plugin_handler.py` and putting parsed data in to a database.

-Python's SQLite implementation has problems with concurrent connections and therefore the current approach is more like a hack.
+Python's SQLite implementation has problems with concurrent connections and therefore the current approach is a hack.
-To overcome this hack, one must implement a working concurrency handler for `dbengine.py`.
-One approach is to use SQLAlchemy but that adds more dependencies which I'd like to avoid, and would need a complete rewrite.

-## Plugin return values
-If one implements an own plugin, it should implement a method called `parseEvents(data)`, which in example yields the following dict and keys:
+To overcome this limitation SQLalchemy should be used.

+## Abstract methods
+When creating a new plugin class, it must have the following attributes set:

+	self.url = str()
+	self.name = str()
+	self.city = str()
+	self.country = str()

+Plugin must implement `parseEvents(data)` method.
+The method must yield the following keys:

-	Keys = ['city', 'country', 'price', 'venue', 'date', 'event'] KEY         VALUE
+	Keys = ['venue', 'date', 'name', 'price']

+Which eventually will look something like this:

+	KEY         VALUE
 	-----------------
 	date      : 2015-12-12